jwillinghalpern/fm_rainbow_log/README.md

 2. Restart your terminal and type `fmrl --help`.

 NOTE: On macOS, the first time you run the program you'll encounter a security warning.
 [See here](./readme-files/macos-security.md)

-### Development/contribution

-Fork to your own Github account, clone this repo to your desktop, cd to the directory, and run `cargo run` to test in debug mode.
-If you are planning a big feature or change, please open an issue first to discuss.
-It's best to create a new branch for the specific feature/issue you're working on.

 ## Basic Usage